Buying Land in ThailandOn June 19, 2013 by Thai Barrister

 Amendments of the Thai Property Law in 1999 allowed a foreigner to own a land in Thailand provided that he/she must have a Thai spouse.
 On paper and legally speaking, however, it should be the Thai spouse who is the registered owner of the land and not the foreigner.
 The foreigner must also execute a declaration that the funds used in the actual purchase were the funds of the Thai National and not of the foreigner.
 This means that the foreigner has waived any rights of his with regards to the ownership of the land.
 More complications can also arise in cases like divorce proceedings as the non-Thai spouse will have a very difficult task of proving that the land is classified as a marital property.
 A detailed prenuptial agreement may help the non-Thai spouse in case of court proceedings.

 The company or the Thai spouse does have an option to grant a foreigner with a Right of Superficies in their favor.
 The Right of superficies gives the foreigner the right to own all the construction and the buildings on the land without them owning the land where the structures are built.
 This right can be conceded for a period of 30 years and can be renewed, however, not automatically as this will depend with the Land Office under the discretion of the Land Officer.

-For further inquiries on this matter, please feel free to contact Siam Legal.
+For further inquiries on this matter, please feel free to contact Law Firm in Thailand.
 The firm is a well-respected luminary in Thai Property Laws thereby a high authority to give you more detailed advice on matters like property acquisition by a foreigner.